 The hiking season is from March until October, while hiking to Trolltunga without a guide can be safely done between June and September.
 In the winter months, it’s very difficult and dangerous due to the snow – do not go without a professional guide!
 The entire hike roundtrip is about 23 km (14.3 mi) long and it is advised to plan about 10-12 hours for it.
 This is also why most people start their hike early in the morning, as we did at 5 AM (it also helps to secure a parking spot right at the trailhead).
 The entrance to the hike trail is very well marked and you can start immediately.

-We definitely weren’t the only ones who had underestimated the difficulty of the first part of Trolltunga: during first 1.2 km (0.75 mi), you’ll accomplish about 450 height meters (1’500 ft).
+We definitely weren’t the only ones who had underestimated the difficulty of the first part of Trolltunga: during the first 1.2 km (0.75 mi), you’ll accomplish about 450 height meters (1’500 ft).
 The beginning of the trail has stairs built by Nepalese Sherpas, but it quickly continues as a natural path.
 Due to the high number of daily hikers and regular regional rain fall, the steep and difficult trail might additionally be very muddy and slippery.
-After being able to recover on a small plateau, you’ll have a second and last ascend, which will be much easier than the first.
+After being able to recover on a small plateau, you’ll have a second and last ascent, which will be much easier than the first.
 From there, it’s mostly flat and easy to hike all the way to Trolltunga – until you’ll need to get back the same way again, of course.
 The hike will lead you along beautiful mountain lakes and the massive reservoir below Trolltunga (which is often mistaken as a natural fjord).

 Do not start the hike after noon, if you’re not planning on camping there; it is highly unlikely you’ll make it back before dawn.
 Hiking back in the dark is very difficult and dangerous, so be sure to start very early and give yourself ample time.
 When we were there, a hiker in sneakers arrived at the top at 6 PM (!) – most likely ignoring all the warnings during the hike about not starting the hike if it was already after 2 PM.
-Exhausted and wet from the hike up, he asked to spend the night in our the tent.
-(We had to reject his request.)

 Did you enjoy our Trolltunga adventure?